ManjulaGurunath/sc-RNA-seq-Workflow/README.md

 3. Remove ambient RNA which might be present in the data using Cell Bender
 4. Single-cell RNA analysis with Seurat v5

-Refer the files for a step by step tutorial
+Refer files for a step by step tutorial